-When providing HCV assistance in a group home, a separate lease and HAP contract is executed for each assisted family, and the standard form of the HAP contract is used.
+When providing HCV assistance in a group home, a separate lease and HAP contract is executed for each assisted family.
+The standard form of the HAP contract is used (form HUD-52641), with special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Group home".